 Step three: The "verification" trap

-After choosing a gift card or prize, you are guided to a so-called human verification process โ€” navigating through a maze of misleading offers and deals.
+After choosing a gift card or prize, you are guided to a so-called human verification process, working through a maze of misleading offers and deals.
 This stage may ask you to complete surveys, sign up for services, or "verify" your identity by entering personal information including your name, email address, phone number, and sometimes date of birth or payment details.
+A newer variant skips the survey chain entirely and instead asks you to scan a QR code or connect a cryptocurrency wallet to "receive" the prize.
+Scanning the code or approving the connection is the step that hands the attacker access.
+It isn't a step toward claiming anything.

 Step four: Account compromise or data theft